This is a preview of our premium content.

 Naming Single Action Lists

-Generally speaking, I recommend that Single Actions Lists be named according to the area of your life or work that they represent.
+Generally speaking, I recommend that Single Actions Lists be named according to the area of your life or work they represent.
 These lists typically exist for as long as you’re responsible for or focused on this area of life.

-When a folder contains both projects and single action lists, I recommend grouping single action lists at the top and placing projects at the bottom.
+When a folder contains projects and single action lists, I recommend grouping single action lists at the top and placing projects at the bottom.
 Projects will come and go, whereas single action lists will likely be around indefinitely.

 Share this: